SamWhited/HttpUploadComponent/README.md

 ### Clients

-Currently the only client with build in support is [Conversations](http://conversations.im) where it is being used to send files to Multi User Conferences and to multiple resources in 1 on 1 chats.
+Currently the only client with built in support is [Conversations](http://conversations.im) where it is being used to send files to Multi User Conferences and to multiple resources in 1 on 1 chats.